wrightaprilm/SSB2020RevClassroom/ConstructGraphicalModels.md

 </p>

-Also note that you can print out the likelihood (i.e., the probability density of the current parameter value) of a clamped stochastic variable.
+Also note that you can print out the likelihood (i.e., the probability of the data given the current model parameter values) of a clamped stochastic variable.

 ```
 R.probability()